Overview

 https://accounts.google.com, nothttps://accounts.google.com/.well-known/openid-configuration) - Check that your IdP is not blocking external requests

-Invalid redirect URI
+Invalid redirect URI / redirect_uri_mismatch

-Invalid redirect URI
+Invalid redirect URI / redirect_uri_mismatch

-- Ensure your IdP has
+- Ensure your IdP has the redirect URI for your Qwairy domain:

-https://qwairy.co/api/auth/sso/callbackas an authorized redirect URI - The URL must match exactly, including the protocol (
+https://qwairy.co/api/auth/sso/callback, orhttps://your-custom-domain/api/auth/sso/callbackif you use a white-label custom domain - The URL must match exactly, including the protocol (

-https)
+https) and the/api/auth/sso/callbackpath

 Domain not verified